LordLorentz/wizarding/README.md

 “We don’t have any plans because that situation would be hopeless.
 I know.
 You don’t have to go on about it,” a second speaker added, reproachfully.

-“Apparently I do, because you just won’t hold on to the fact!
+The first speaker countered, “Apparently I *do*, because you just won’t hold on to the fact!
 Now, I want to make sure you-”

 “It’s unlikely I’ll forget in the last twenty meters to his cell, alright?
 Just let me handle things.
 I’ll ask Limerence to lend me a hand.”

-The barely successful attempt to bite back a pointless, bickering response could be felt trough the walls.
+The barely successful attempt to bite back a pointless, bickering response could be felt through the walls.
 The first voice was reedy and petulant, unpleasant but not a personal insult.
 Killing them once would do.
 The second voice, oh how he longed to forget that second voice, full and obnoxious, always lurking in the back of the mind like a self-satisfied toad on a stone. _Memento Mori_.
 The blaggard.
 He had _plans_ in store for-

 ____